 These two are not alone.
 A recent survey of high school students in Vancouver found that 12 per cent of youth are in a caregiving role.
 And yet there is virtually no formal recognition of their role by federal, provincial or local governments, and little public awareness, dedicated research or supportive social policies for those known as “young carers.”

-The definition of a young carer is contested and diverse, but can loosely be described as a young person who takes on a range and depth of care-related responsibilities well before they might otherwise be expected or prepared to, on a regular basis.
+The definition of a young carer is contested and diverse, but can loosely be described as a young person, typically under the age of 25, who takes on caregiving responsibilities that aren’t normally expected within one’s sociocultural context.

 Holly Mathers, a registered psychotherapist and one-time young carer, says that she was greatly impacted by her sister’s chronic health issues while growing up in Kitchener Waterloo.